 Top Tip: Visits to Jongmyo Shrine are only available on guided tours with the exception of Saturday when you are free to wander around independently.

-Added to the UNESCO list in 2014, this recent addition is one of South Korea’s most unique fortresses.
-It was created solely as an emergency capital city – if Seoul was to fall then the reigning kings could relocate here.
+Added to the UNESCO list in 2014, this recent addition to the South Korea UNESCO collection is one of the world’s most unique fortresses.
+It was created solely as an emergency capital city; if Seoul was to fall then the reigning kings could relocate here.
 Sitting in a stunning mountainous region, the fortress city uses the topography to its defensive advantage and features a number of buildings that attest to its military, civil and even religious use.
 A highlight is the Janggyeongsa Temple, the only preserved temple originally built by the Buddhist army that resided at Namhansanseong.